wuchalejs/wuchale/packages/core/README.md

         }
     },

     // Adapters are the project type specific bindings for wuchale.
-For the ES adapter configuration, look below.
+For the basic adapter configuration, look below.
     // You can repeat the same adapter with different keys and catalog configurations
     // to break the translations into smaller parts
     adapters: {